Call-for-Code-for-Racial-Justice/FairChange/website/readme.md

 - Learn how to stand up a Node.js React App
 - Connect the back-end application with the front-end
 - Test and run the application locally
-- Deploy Deploy the application on IBM Cloud as a Cloud Foundry application.
+- Deploy the application on IBM Cloud as a Cloud Foundry application.

 Here is a demo of the final application:
 ![](/images/img20.png)